-Appointed the executive agent for Afghanistan by U.S. Army Special Forces Command (USASFC), 3rd SFG (A) would bear the lion's share of unit rotations from the active duty forces.
-To provide 3rd SFG (A) battalions some relief, the USASFC, responsible for deploying SF units, had activated several National Guard Battalions from 19th and 20th SFGs through early 2004.
-While NG battalions certainly provided much needed relief during 2002-2003, their activations meant that they would not be available en masse for several more years.
-Thus, USASFC, responsible for deploying SF units, developed a long term force rotation that alternated 3rd and 7th SFGs into Afghanistan, beginning in 2004.
-USASFC also stabilized rotation length to seven months for the SF elements in country.
-NSW and AFSOC elements conducted rotations of various lengths, but usually for 120 days.
+Appointed the executive for agent Afghanistan by U.S. Army Special Forces Command (USASFC), 3rd SFG (A) would bear the lion's share of unit rotations from the active duty forces.
+To provide 3rd SFG (A) battalions some relief, USASFC, responsible for deploying SF units, had activated several National Guard Battalions from 19th and 20th SFGs through early 2004.
+While NG battalions certainly provided much needed relief during 2002-03, their activations meant that they would not be available en masse for several more years.
+Thus, USASFC, responsible for deploying SF units, developed a long-term force rotation that alternated 3rd and 7th SFGs into Afghanistan, beginning in 2004.
+USASFC also stabilized rotation length to seven months for the SF elements in NSW forces conducted six-month country. deployments while AFSOC element deployments were usually four months.

 USASFC's changes to the rotation plan coincided with significant changes on the battlefield.
-Shortly before the transition of ANA training in Kabul, ISAF agreed to assume responsibility for northern Afghanistan.
+Shortly before the transition of ANA training in Kabul, ISAF (International Security Assistance Force (NATO)) agreed to assume responsibility for northern Afghanistan.
 The CJSOTF thus pulled its forces from places like Mazar-e Sharif and also ceased operations out of K2 in September 2003.
 To align its forces with the future CJTF template, the CJSOTF established an FOB in Bagram during the summer of 2003.
 By the end of that year, the CJSOTF had reduced its SF signature from three to two battalions, with the FOB at Bagram commanding forces in Regional Command (RC) East, and the FOB at Kandahar controlling forces in RC South.

 CJSOTF-A retained TACON of CSOF, and while many of these forces had redeployed by 2003, some of them made subsequent deployments to OEF.
 Additionally, other countries joined the coalition, providing SOF to the CJSOTF for various lengths of deployment.
-The two remaining FOBs, along with NAVSOF elements, found themselves engaging in significantly more DA and SR missions during the summer and fall of 2003 than originally anticipated.
+The two remaining FOBs, along with NSW elements, found themselves engaging in significantly more DA and SR missions during the summer and fall of 2003 than originally anticipated.
 Still, the CJSOTF's primary focus was to disrupt the remaining ACM network within the interior of Afghanistan.
 While forces were certainly positioned to interdict the flow of insurgents from Pakistan, this task remained a local one for the detachments.